 Having always loved history, Cassie became immediately hooked [on historical romances], which…led her to write her own.

 Cassie, whose grandmother was a full-blood Cheyenne, soon found her true passion, writing Indian romances.
 They are her tribute to the first people of our land who have suffered so much injustice.FRESH FICTION, CASSIE EDWARDS

-It all happened so suddenly that it shocked her to count over 100 books written by her. historical romances have been published.
-The vast majority of them are American “Indian” romances.
+Her successful career seemed to have all happened so suddenly that it shocked Edwards to count the over 100 books she wrote.
+By and large, most of them were of them are American “Indian” romances.

-Her first book, Portrait of Desire, was a traditional historical romance published by Kensington’s Zebra imprint in June 1982.
+However, Cassie Edwards’s first book, Portrait of Desire, was a “traditional” historical romance—i.e., sensual; bodice ripper—published by Kensington’s Zebra imprint in June 1982.